Resources for Health & Wholeness

 Our faith teaches us that all people are created in the image of God.
 We are called to embody a philosophy of inclusion and interdependence and work together to remove or overcome barriers to welcoming and including all people in the work and witness of the United Church of Christ and in the wider world.

 UCC Disabilities Ministries

-(UCCDM) supports people with all kinds of disabilities, for full participation and inclusion in Christ’s Church.
+UCC Disabilities Ministries is an affiliated organization of the UCC which supports people with all kinds of disabilities, for full participation and inclusion in Christ’s Church.
 UCCDM calls upon the whole church to recognize and receive the gifts persons with disabilities and provides resources for persons with disabilities, their families, and local congregations.

-UCC Faith Community Nurse Network
+UCC Wellness Ministries (formerly the UCC Faith Community Nurse Network)